- Quality colostrum; not all colostrum is created equally

 There have been several studies that show the long-term benefits of the early growth phase in young stock:

 - Doubling birth weight by day 56 was shown to be 7 times more important than sire selection in terms of milk production.

 - 22% of 1st lactation milk yield can be explained by pre-weaning daily weight gain.
-This effect extended into 2nd and 3rd lactations
+This effect extends into 2nd and 3rd lactation

-- Calves fed lower ME diet pre-weaning (but fully growth to target at calving) had lower milk yields, fat and protein in their 1st lactation when compared to those well-grown animals through this period.
+- Calves that are poorly grown before weaning, but reach target at calving have lower production in their 1st lactation when compared to those well-grown animals through this period.

 It is critically important that we avoid any reductions in growth rates during these first critical months of life.
 Calves that don’t absorb enough antibodies have a higher mortality rate, are more prone to becoming ill and have long-term reductions in animal production.